dbosnjak94/dbosnjak94/README.md

 I've been working as a software developer for nearly 2 years, and currently, I'm positioned at Cinnamon Agency in Zagreb,</br>
 with specialization in back-end development.
 In my previous job, I've had the opportunity to work as a full-stack web developer</br>
-on a few bigger projects realted to big data and SQL database migration.
+on a few bigger projects related to big data and SQL database migration.

 🛠️ Tech Stack knowledge:</br>
 Advance: TypeScript/JavaScript, Node.js</br>